Canada's first and only organic cannabis oils

 - WERE ANY TOXIC SOLVENTS OR CHEMICALS USED TO MAKE THE OIL?

-Cannabis oil can be eaten or taken under the tongue (for small doses).
-If eaten, cannabis oil can be swallowed alone, or added to your favorite foods such as smoothies or salads.Back to Top
+Cannabis oil can be consumed orally or sublingually (under the tongue).You may chose to add cannabis oil to your favourite foods such as smoothies or salads.Back to Top

 4 - CAN I SMOKE OR VAPORIZE CANNABIS OIL?

-No. Cannabis oil will not work in a vaporizer or smoking device.
-Our oils are created using a mixture of Organic Extra Virgin Olive Oil and Coconut Oil which will damage smoking apparatus.Back to Top
+No. Whistler Medical Marijuana Corporation’s cannabis oil will not work in a vaporizer or any other smoking devices.
+Our oils are created using a mixture of Organic Extra Virgin Olive Oil and Coconut Oil which may damage your smoking apparatus.Back to Top

 The carrier oils used to create our products will solidify and go cloudy in cold temperatures.
 It is important to remember that this will not change the quality of the oil or alter its effects.
 If your oil has turned solid or gone cloudy, place the sealed bottle in a container of hot water until it melts and then mix thoroughly by inverting the bottle 5-10 times.Back to Top

-Cannabis oil should be stored in a cool place out of direct sunlight.
-It can be kept in the fridge or freezer for long term storage, however the oil will solidify at cold temperatures and will need to be warmed before it can be used, please see question #6 .Back to Top
+Cannabis oil should be stored in a cool and dry place out of direct sunlight.
+It can be kept in the fridge or freezer for long term storage, however the oil will solidify at cold temperatures and will need to be warmed before it can be used, please see question My cannabis oil has turned solid/cloud, what should I do?Back to Top

 No. Our Cannabis Oil is created without the use of toxic solvents or chemicals.Back to Top